csmith/chameth.com/site/content/post/2020-03-01-intro-to-containers/index.md

 I've missed something important out, or I've left you more confused than when you started, feel free to drop me a note using the feedback form below.

-[^1]: OK, maybe you should care if you're deploying something written in crazy languages like Bash.
+[^1]: OK, maybe you should care if you're deploying something written in crazy languages like PHP.
 [^2]: Some multi-process apps, such as web browsers, are starting to use namespaces to enhance security, as do certain package systems like Flatpak
 [^3]: "Unix timesharing system"; in practice this means having a separate hostname